sqz-xy/gad-sdk/README.md

 - Boost 1.71 (requirement can be disabled, though this will remove UDP functionality)
 - Generic Aiding Feature Codes.
 - Ethernet connection to an OxTS INS, for real-time aiding.
+- C/C++ Compiler (Easiest option is to install Visual Studio Professional 2019 (not 2022 - boost won't install) on Windows.
+For Linux use GCC)

 ### Installing requirements on Linux